kyma-project/kyma/docs/authorization-and-authentication/docs/004-details-kubecofig-generator.md

 The Kubeconfig generator rewrites the ID token issued for the user by Dex into the generated `kubeconfig` file.
 The TTL of the ID token is 24 hours, which effectively means that the TTL of the generated `kubeconfig` file is 24 hours as well.

 The generator is a publicly exposed service.
 You can access it directly under the `https://configurations-generator.{YOUR_CLUSTER_DOMAIN}`.

-When the user attempts to download the `kubeconfig` file for the cluster, the generator calls the publicly exposed API Server proxy to verify the identity of the user.
+The service requires a valid ID token issued by Dex to return a successful result.

 ## Get the kubeconfig file and configure the CLI